create3000/x_ite/docs/_posts/components/EventUtilities/TimeTrigger.md

 TimeTrigger converts boolean true events to time events.

-The TimeTrigger node belongs to the **EventUtilities** component and its default container field is *children.* It is available from X3D version 3.0 or higher.
+The TimeTrigger node belongs to the **EventUtilities** component level **1** and its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy